Blog

 Consider Processing in NX Studio

 NB: Note that I use Lightroom most of the time for Raw conversion and processing, along with Photoshop.
 Despite this, Nikon’s free to download NX Studio software really allows the D200 to sing, and display colour the way Nikon intended it.
 It is important to note that adobe won’t be doing this accurately with their simulated picture controls.
 NX Studio really does create some magic with the D200 and some other cameras.
 Whilst it is much less polished than Lightroom, I still often start conversions here, and export them to Lightroom as a Tiff to maintain accurate colour as Nikon intended when I really want critical colours.
 As much of a hassle as that may sound, for special pictures it is best to take time with them to get them just right.
 Nikon’s NX Studio is as I said, a little clunky, however you will find it will match the reproduction you are seeing on the monitor on your camera better than adobe or any other software will display.
 Have you ever noticed that Lightroom’s rendition of your image looks miles away from the back of the camera?
 This is why (it would also occur if you had different picture controls on camera vs the software, of course).
 I highly recommend using NX Studio, especially for a colour king such as the D200.
 So often in lightroom I find things like the vibrant red colours appear as orangey hues in LR, however in the Nikon software they are spot on.
 Easy solution…open those Raw files in NX, give them a very basic minimal process, and export them as a TIF and continue in Lightroom / Photoshop.
 Below is a very quick and dirty test.
 I’ve shot at ISO 400 (not an ideal test but demonstrates my point here fine - this is the highest I would ever push this sensor - I have plenty of cameras that do high ISO well) and shown that the LR conversion (right) skews all the red and orange hues to pinks which are not accurate to my desktop editing PC lighting).
 Notice also, that on the right side, (LR conversion) much less detail is seen in the glass reflection than on the NX conversion on the left side.
 There are other differences other than just colour when we use different software to process - notice the severe blooming around the ram sticks on the LR conversion, not present on the NX picture?
 This lens will do this, but not to the amount that the LR edit suggests.
 I will add more here in daylight at base ISO when I get the chance, however it is important to stress that software plays a part in this also.
+Edit - I like using the D200 in ‘mode 1’ when shooting, and in lightroom I apply the ‘D2X mode 1’ picture control.
+I find that can save me a trip to NX studio, and give me really good skin tones.
+(The D200 output is basically very similar to the D2X in terms of skintones and colour reproduction is very close to one another.

 Why Shoot with a D200?